This content should not be construed as legal advice. Always consult an attorney or legal professional regarding your specific legal situation.

 Registering the domain name for your business — while you’ll likely use as its website address and for your business email — shows that you’re serious about protecting your brand.

 Does it matter if the domain name isn’t exactly your business’s name?
 Of course, having the same domain name as your business name is ideal, but more and more business owners are finding exact names, especially with .com extensions, can be challenging to secure.
+Get some domain ideas and suggestions with our domain generator.
+See what options you have or follow our guide on how to buy a domain and a domain extension that fits your goals.

 Luckily, domain registrars like GoDaddy offer many alternate extensions so you can still have your business name in the URL, but using a different extension such as .biz or .toys.